Aisha Jackson curates and performs a celebration of iconic women in jazz.

 Brought to you by icon and activist Qween Jean, this two-night extravaganza is a celebration of ballroom culture, personal expression and finding your community.
 Featuring a panel of guest judges, neighborhood partners and talented youth, the stage is set for a dazzling display of performances and a vibrant runway.

-Gio Escobar curates and convenes his second annual Bomba festival on Little Island.
+Standing On The Corner curates and convenes his second annual Bomba Festival on Little Island.

 The renowned painter hosts her favorite musicians on the Island for performances.